cmsuhre/Azure-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our insecure environment for 24 hours:<br>
-Start Time 2024-03-28 18:02:50
+Start Time 2024-03-28 18:02:50 <br>
 Stop Time 2024-03-29 18:02:50

 | Metric                   | Count